CodeWitchBella/isbl-publisher/README.md

     "url": "https://gitlab.example.com/group/repo.git"
   },
   "scripts": {
+    "prepare": "yarn build",
     "prepublishOnly": "isbl-publisher prepublishOnly",
-    "publish:npm": "yarn build && isbl-publisher publish $HOME/.gitlab-token"
+    "publish:npm": "isbl-publisher publish $HOME/.gitlab-token"
   }
 }
 ```

+Gitlab token file is only required if you plan to publish manually instead of
-You need to generate gitlab token which has API access to create the release via
+CI.
+You need to generate gitlab token which has API access to create the release
-API.
+via API.

 ## Publishing